PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming: Evaluation on Data Cleaning Benchmarks: Datasets, Systems, and System Configurations

 \subsection{Effect of Additional Domain Knowledge}

 The quality of PClean's inference depends on the PClean program one uses to model the data.
 To demonstrate this, we apply four different PClean programs on \textit{Flights}.
 In our baseline (16 lines of code), we assume all sources are equally reliable and achieve an F1 score of 0.56.
 By additionally modeling the timestamp format, we achieve an F1 of 0.60.
 If we program PClean to learn a per-source reliability (one extra line of code), F1 climbs to 0.69.
 Finally, if we provide our program that the airline's own website is likely to be the most reliable for a given flight (one additional line of code for a total of 18), F1 jumps to 0.90.
-PClean is a language, not an automated cleaning system, and accuracy depends on encoding good domain knowledge into a reasonable generative model.
-Our experience modeling \textit{Flights} and other datasets, however, suggests that the amount of domain knowledge necessary to improve results is reasonable and may not be too onerous to encode for many data cleaning problems.

 We also implemented a user-defined cleaning rule in NADEEF, manually specifying a repair procedure for flight times that searched for a reported time from the flight's airline, and used that if available.
 This rule enabled NADEEF to clean the \textit{Flights} data, but required 52 lines of Java (beyond the boilerplate required for every NADEEF rule).
 Furthermore, as Table 1 of the paper shows, even encoding manual Java rules is, for some datasets, not enough to yield accurate cleaning.